shles/iOSDevelopmentGuides/README.md

 # iOS Development Guides
 Library of useful links, tips and hacks that I use.
+## Guides

-## Certificates guides
+### Certificates

-### Push certificates
+#### Push certificates

-#### Create
+##### Create
 [Create push certificate guide](https://medium.com/@ankushaggarwal/generate-apns-certificate-for-ios-push-notifications-85e4a917d522)

-#### Convert to .pem
+##### Convert to .pem
 <code>openssl pkcs12 -in pushcert.p12 -out pushcert.pem -nodes -clcerts</code>

+## Theory

-## GCD vs NSOperation
+### GCD vs NSOperation

- - <b>GCD</b> is a lightweight way to represent units of work that are going to be executed concurrently.
+ - __GCD__ is a lightweight way to represent units of work that are going to be executed concurrently.
 You don’t schedule these units of work; the system takes care of scheduling for you.
 Adding dependency among blocks can be a headache.
 Canceling or suspending a block creates extra work for you as a developer!

- - <b>Operation</b>  adds a little extra overhead compared to GCD, but you can add dependency among various operations and re-use, cancel or suspend them.
+ - __Operation__  adds a little extra overhead compared to GCD, but you can add dependency among various operations and re-use, cancel or suspend them.